Kaushik075/Product--LED-Growth-Analysis/README.md

 ## Executive Summary

-This project demonstrates a complete, production-grade analytics pipeline that transforms raw user data into actionable business intelligence.
+This **Full Stack Analysis** project demonstrates a complete, production-grade analytics pipeline that transforms raw user data into actionable business intelligence.
 Starting from a normalized MySQL database with 10,000 users and 51,000+ events, the analysis identifies a critical feature adoption bottleneck and quantifies a $570K/year revenue opportunity through A/B testing and statistical validation.

 **Overview**
 ---